ccollums/rancid-tomatillos/README.md

 ## Challenges + Improvements
   - The team initially faced challenges refactoring the code to work with Router.
 We essentially had to rewire the entire application to work dynamically through pathing.
   - The app initially had a lot of timing errors.
 We discovered a need to add properties to our state that assisted with timing errors.

-  - We plan to improve the UX further by implementing more responsive resizable CSS properties.
+  - We plan to improve the UX further by making the page more responsive with resizing.
+  - We also plan on adding a favoriting option
+  - In our next iteration we would also like to add more functionality to the search option, such as typing in specific genres.